gokernel2017/DreamEditor/README.txt

  THANKS TO:
  ----------------------------------------------

- 01 : God the creator of the heavens and the earth in the name of Jesus Christ.
+ 01: Eternal God the creator of the heavens and the earth in the name of Jesus Christ.

  02: webton  - member of unidev (www.undev.com.br).